-The CalWORKs/Re-Entry Center at Golden West College provides specialized support services for economically disadvantaged parent(s) who are receiving CalWORKs/TANF benefits.
+The CalWORKs/Re-Entry Center at Golden West College provides specialized support services for students who are receiving CalWORKs/TANF cash-aid benefits.

 The Career Center provides students assistance with the career development process.
-Our resources help students explore your personality, interests, values, and skills so that you can make an informed decision when choosing a major and/or career.
+Our resources help students explore their personality, interests, values, and skills so that they can make informed decisions when choosing majors and/or careers.
 Individualized assistance is provided by trained personnel and counselors to help you reach your educational and career goals.

 For further information call or come by the Career Center located in the east wing of the Administration Building – near the Counseling Center.